Type to search

 What to Do in Cornwall: How to Plan a Day Trip in Orange County

-Cornwall is the picture-perfect small town when you need to get away from your busy life.
+Cornwall is the picture-perfect small town for when you need to get away from your busy life.
 With a plethora of thriving local businesses and sights, it’s hard to fit all the action into one day.
-Gear up for a lively 24 hours of good eats, abundant history, and socially distant adventures with this Hudson Valley itinerary.
+Gear up for a lively 24 hours of good eats, abundant history, and adventures with this Hudson Valley itinerary.

 If you go, don’t forget to tag us @hudsonvalleymag on Instagram!
 We just may regram you.

-10 a.m. – Sip on a coffee at 2 Alices Coffee Lounge
+9 a.m. – Sip on a coffee at 2 Alices Coffee Lounge

-311 Hudson St, Cornwall-On-Hudson
+311 Hudson Street, Cornwall-on-Hudson

 845.534.4717